darienmt/darienmt.github.io/_posts/2016-03-07-advent-of-code-day-07.markdown

 # Second puzzle

 For the second puzzle, we are asked to reset all the wired to zero, and to assign the first puzzle solution to the wire "b".
-This can be done creating another circuit where there are no values assigned to any wire by filtering the first puzzle circuit eliminating all the Value case classes, and adding an assignment to the wire "b".
+It can be done creating another circuit where there are no values assigned to any wire by filtering the first puzzle circuit eliminating all the Value case classes, and adding an assignment to the wire "b".
 The puzzle solution continues to be the value of wire "a":

 {% gist b738ee710704657eb76b %}